 Put windfalls, like a bonus from work, an inheritance, or cash earned from selling something no longer needed, toward high-interest debt.
 The faster you pay off the revolving balance on your credit cards and other high-interest debt, the less you’ll pay in interest charges.

 Quit using one-click shopping and delete your credit card information from your browser and any merchant apps on your phone.
 Online shopping can be addictive.
-When you’re forced to enter payment information manually, it adds a layer of difficulty—and you’ll be more mindful about your purchases.
-(Do you really need four more bottles of shampoo?)
+When you’re forced to enter payment information manually, it adds a layer of difficulty — and you’ll be more mindful about your purchases.
+(Do you really need four extra bottles of shampoo?)

 Refer friends to services you use frequently, whether it’s your favorite hair stylist, auto mechanic, handyman, or subscription box, and you could land a discount or free service for yourself.

 Switch your checking account to a bank with account features that better match your usage and lifestyle.
-For instance, if you frequently use ATMs, you could be paying hundreds of dollars a year in out-of-network ATM fees.
+For instance, if you frequently use ATMs, make sure you’re not paying out-of-network ATM fees.
 Or you might be spending unnecessarily on monthly maintenance fees or check fees.
 Make the move and you could find an interest-earning checking account that pays a higher rate, too.
-The Ally Bank Interest Checking Account offers competitive rates and doesn’t charge a monthly maintenance fee, regardless of your account balance.

 Utilities are a necessary expense.
 But you can save money by unplugging TVs, game boxes, DVRs, toasters, phone chargers, and other gadgets that eat up electricity.
 You can also lower the thermostat, take shorter showers, and install a low-flow showerhead and faucet aerators to help conserve heat and water.